guylil/vuetify/packages/docs/src/pages/en/features/icon-fonts.md

 })
 ```

-If you are using a icon library that does not have a preset, you can create a custom one.
+If you are using an icon library that does not have a preset, you can create a custom one.

 ```js
 // src/plugins/vuetify.js